meerabellejesuthasan/meerabellejesuthasan.github.io/index.md

 ---
 layout: default
 ---
 I'm Meerabelle, a journalist who writes about culture, social justice, theatre, and higher education.
 I'm also a researcher with experience in trawling through archives both dusty and digital.
-In May 2019, I'll graduating from the University of Pennsylvania with a BA in History with minors in Creative Writing and Cognitive Science—and as the story goes, I am very much interested in securing employment thereafter.
+In May 2019, I'll be graduating from the University of Pennsylvania with a BA in History with minors in Creative Writing and Cognitive Science—as the story goes, I am very much interested in securing employment thereafter.
 If you've got a bone, throw it me at **meerabellej at gmail dot com**.

 Here are some of the things I do: